-Adult Education – currently offered Sunday morning, Wednesday morning and Wednesday night.
+Adult Education – currently offered on Wednesday mornings.
+Additional offerings coming soon.

 Youth Group – Middle and High School group focusing on fellowship, worship, study, and service to the community.

-Social Events – planning and execution of various fellowship social events throughout the year (includes “traditional” events such as the Progressive Dinner, Easter Brunch, Rally Day Picnic as well as other events that may arise such as baptisms, or some funerals.)
+Social Events – planning and execution of various fellowship social events throughout the year (may include “traditional” events such as the Progressive Dinner, Easter Brunch, Rally Day Picnic as well as other events that may arise such as baptisms, or some funerals.)

 Messenger – monthly newsletter written, edited, and published by the congregation.